CLi-de/Meta_LSM/README.md

 ## Data

-* The landslide inventory can be found at [here](https://data.gov.hk/en-data/dataset/hk-cedd-csu-cedd-entli).
+* The landslide inventory can be found [here](https://data.gov.hk/en-data/dataset/hk-cedd-csu-cedd-entli).
-* The related thematic information can be found at [here](https://geodata.gov.hk/gs).
+* The related thematic information can be found [here](https://geodata.gov.hk/gs).
 * The nonlandslide/landslide sample vectors are filed into `./src_data/` where `samples_HK.csv` and `samples_HK_noTS.csv` are datasets with and without augmented slow-moving landslides, respectively.

 [//]: # ()